 It's Halloween and what better way to celebrate than to travel deep in the psyche of H.R.
 Giger?
-Dark Seed 2 began development as soon as the first game hit store shelves and became a hit (it surprisingly won the prestigious Codie award in 1992 against the likes of King's Quest VI, Indiana Jones and the Fate of Atlantis and Ultima VII among others).
-The result such success is sequels and one finally reached store shelves in December of 1995...
+Dark Seed 2 began development as soon as the success of the first game was evident when it hit store shelves and became a surprise hit (it even won the prestigious Codie award in 1992 against the more popular likes of King's Quest VI, Indiana Jones and the Fate of Atlantis and Ultima VII).
+The result of such a success is sequels and one finally arrived in the December of 1995...

 It takes a while before you enter the H.R.
 Giger themed 'Dark World' with the first few hours taking place in the real world.
 Much like the first game, there's a definite Twin Peaks vibe to the Middle American suburbs and the extra time spent there only heightens it.
 The use of colour here also adds another ethereal quality too.
 The backgrounds are computer generated and bright, almost over-saturated compared to the greyish brown tones of the original.
 Contrast this with the digitized sprites of actual actors and you have visuals worthy of a David Lynch movie.
 It also makes for a nice juxtaposition to the Dark World when it eventually encroaches on the real world.
 The biomechanical world of Giger is a shocking place to begin with but placing it side-by-side with Dark Seed 2's depiction of the American dream truly makes it even more disturbing.